deatrich/linux-home-server/remote-desktop.md

    1. Session -> New Session
       *  Give the session a name
-      *  Add the host name or IP address
+      *  Add the hostname or IP address
       *  Add your login name
       *  Check auto login
       *  Change 'Session type' to *MATE*